Loading Now

 Diving Anilao: Macro Madness!

-Now, let’s talk about the diving!
+Now, let’s talk about diving!
 Anilao is renowned for its incredible macro life.
-We’re talking rare and elusive species like the Blue-Ringed Octopus, Mimic Octopus, Wonderpus, Hairy Frogfish, Seahorses, and Ghost Pipefish.
+We’re talking about rare and elusive species, such as the Blue-Ringed Octopus, Mimic Octopus, Wonderpus, Hairy Frogfish, Seahorses, and Ghost Pipefish.
 Of course, you’ll also see larger creatures like sharks, jacks, and barracudas.

 (Note: I did not own an underwater camera, so sadly, no underwater photos!
 You’ll have to settle for scenic landscapes from my trip.)